Willow catkin branch felt

 General Information

-Long-lasting Easter Branch.
-Durable conservation
+Long-lasting Easter branch.
+Lasting nature conservation

-After all, an Easter without willow catkins would not be a real Easter - one denies the Easter bunny yes also not the Easter eggs.
-The branches of the willow covered with furry buds owe their significance to Christian customs.
-Every year on Palm Sunday, Christians commemorate Jesus' entry into Jerusalem, where, according to tradition, the cheering crowds laid out the Messiah's path with palm fronds.
-Since palm trees do not grow in Europe (at least not voluntarily), especially in Roman Catholic regions, the willow tree, which buds as early as March, was chosen for church decorations and processions.
-Today, however, this tradition has its pitfalls, because the native willows (Salix caprea) are now protected.
-For good reason: as early bloomers, saltwillows are an important bee pasture, providing bees, bumblebees, butterflies and many other insects with the first vital food after winter.
+After all, an Easter without pussy willows wouldn't be a real Easter - you wouldn't deny the Easter bunny the Easter eggs.
+The willow branches with their furry buds owe their significance to Christian tradition.
+Every year on Palm Sunday, Christians commemorate Jesus' entry into Jerusalem: according to tradition, the jubilant crowds laid out the Messiah's path with palm fronds.
+As palms do not grow in Europe (at least not voluntarily), the willow, which buds as early as March, was chosen for church decorations and processions, especially in Roman Catholic regions.
+Today, however, this tradition has its pitfalls, as the native willows (Salix caprea) are now a protected species.
+And for good reason: as early bloomers, willows are an important bee pasture, providing bees, bumblebees, butterflies and many other insects with the first vital food after winter.
+These felted willow catkins are a beautiful alternative that can also make nature conservationists smile - all the more so as you can arrange the twigs into an attractive bouquet throughout the spring and again the following year.

-A Fair Collaboration.
+Fairly combined.
 Gry & Sif

 Hint: